-The reference cost for diesel was obtained from the Economic Regulation Authority report titled "2019 Energy Price Limits Decision", dated July 2019.
-The wholesale price quoted in the report for distillate was \$21.10/GJ.
+The reference cost for diesel was obtained from the Economic Regulation Authority report titled "2020 Energy Price Limits Review", published 21st August 2020.
+The wholesale price quoted in the report for distillate was \$12.99/GJ.

-Based on the above, the delivered cost for distillate is 81.38 cents/litre.
-This is a 5.82 cent/litre increase from last year's report.
-The increase in price is due to increased oil prices since last year's report.
+Based on the above, the delivered cost for distillate is 46.40 cents/litre.
+This is a 34.98 cent/litre decrease from last year's report.
+The decrease in price is due to the impact of COVID-19 which saw the distillate price fall 35 cent/litre between the period January to April 2020.